Learn about the product life cycle, key tools and successful management solutions.

 1. SAP PLM

 This is a web-based solution designed for the manufacturing industry.
-It integrates aspects of lifecycle management with business operations which aim to result in increased efficiency and profitability.
+It integrates aspects of life cycle management with business operations to increase efficiency and profitability.

 This web-based solution integrates engineering with manufacturing, IT, and business processes.
 It is ideal for large enterprises looking to improve efficiency across their entire organization.